[email protected]

 The Campaign

 Through email marketing automation, it is possible to set times and dates that emails will go out.
-In addition, you can categorize lists through targeting in order to maintain complete control of who sees what and when.
+In addition, you can categorize lists through targeting to maintain complete control of who sees what and when.
 This is possible through the use of various email marketing tools.

 The Benefits

 There are many benefits of using marketing automation to grow your business.
-Below we will begin to discuss some of the components of email marketing and what they can do.
+Below, we will begin to discuss some of the components of email marketing and what they can do.

 Components of Email Marketing Campaigns Examples